From Less to More: Spectral Splitting and Aggregation Network for Hyperspectral Face Super-Resolution: Introduction

-To sum up, this paper makes the following contributions: (i) We propose the first SR method for hyperspectral face image. (ii) A novel spectral splitting and aggregation network is introduced to alleviate the S3 problem, which is inevitable when we apply deep learning method to the HFSR task. (iii) We propose some schemes to expand the sample base based on self-representation and symmetry argumentation.
+To sum up, this paper makes the following contributions: (i) We propose the first SR method for hyperspectral face image. (ii) A novel spectral splitting and aggregation network is introduced to ``generate'' more training samples to alleviate the S3 problem \emph{from less to more}, which is inevitable when we apply deep learning method to the HFSR task. (iii) We propose some schemes to expand the sample base based on self-representation and symmetry argumentation \emph{from less to more}.

-The rest parts of this study is organized as follows.
-In Section \ref{sec:related}, we review some related methods.
-Section~\ref{sec:proposedmethod} presents the details of the proposed method.
-In Section~\ref{sec:experiments}, we report experimental evaluations of the proposed framework and compare it with some competitive algorithms.
-Finally, we conclude this paper in the last section.